William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 In the late 16th century the manorial lord of Cofton Hackett also bought the rights to this manor and the two were administered together until the 18th century after which the manor of Cofton Richard is heard of no more.
 However, Cofton Richard Farm just north-west of Upper Bittel Reservoir still bears witness to its past existence.

-The scattered hamlet of Cofton Hackett was centred on Barnt Green Road/ Cofton Church Lane.
+The scattered settlement of Cofton Hackett was centred on Barnt Green Road/ Cofton Church Lane.
 Around the junction of Groveley Lane and Longbridge Lane was Cofton Common where the people of the manor had the right of free access to graze their livestock.
 Cofton Park was established during the second half of the 20th-century north of the village and lies east of Lickey Road.

 tomsetna gemaere & pencer setna foran rehtes gaet in waerburge rode -